 - Creates resources for the client

 - Establishes you as an authority within your industry

 - Has immeasurable value for your online presence (think SEO)

 How Should You Communicate?

-Now that we’ve briefly touched on the why, the next question is how – if you are ready to get started, where do you begin?
-The first step actually poses another question – who.
+Now that we’ve briefly touched on the “why,” the next question is “how” – if you’re ready to get started, where do you begin?
+This step actually poses another question – “who.”
 Before you can begin communicating, you first have to know who you are as a company; otherwise your message will fail to make an impact.
 So, the how starts with the who.
 Take some time to evaluate your current messaging – what is your vision or mission statement?
 What are your competitive advantages (what makes you unique)?
 Who is your target market and ideal client?

 If you feel confident in your understanding of who your clients are, the how will be a lot easier.
 Two important aspects of digital communication are:

 - Remain true to your company’s vision and purpose

 - Be consistent (in your message and in your frequency)

 As with most efforts in the life of your business, those that you plan are the most likely to succeed, and communication is no different.